Rascal585/Single-Player/README.md

 2. Unzip the file

-3. Open the "Single-Player" folder and double click on "Start-Windows.cmd" or if using Linux, execute "Start-Linux.sh".
-If running Apple MacOS, first read the <a href="https://gitlab.openrsc.com/open-rsc/Single-Player/blob/master/MacOS%20Getting%20Started%20Guide.txt">"MacOS Getting Started Guide"</a> and if using a Raspberry Pi 3b+ or newer, please refer to the <a href="https://gitlab.openrsc.com/open-rsc/Single-Player/blob/master/Raspberry%20Pi%20Getting%20Started%20Guide%20.md">Raspberry Pi Getting Started Guide</a>
+3. Open the "Single-Player" folder and double click on "Start-Windows.cmd" as well as read the <a href="https://gitlab.openrsc.com/open-rsc/Single-Player/blob/master/Windows%20Getting%20Started%20Guide.md">Windows Getting Started Guide</a> or if using Linux, execute "Start-Linux.sh".
+If running Apple MacOS, first read the <a href="https://gitlab.openrsc.com/open-rsc/Single-Player/blob/master/MacOS%20Getting%20Started%20Guide.md">"MacOS Getting Started Guide"</a> and if using a Raspberry Pi 3b+ or newer, please refer to the <a href="https://gitlab.openrsc.com/open-rsc/Single-Player/blob/master/Raspberry%20Pi%20Getting%20Started%20Guide%20.md">Raspberry Pi Getting Started Guide</a>

 4. Windows users: allow any MariaDB and Java permissions if prompted by the Windows Firewall

 5. For an in-depth getting started guide, check out:

-<a href="https://gitlab.openrsc.com/open-rsc/Single-Player/blob/master/Windows%20Getting%20Started%20Guide.txt">Windows Getting Started Guide</a> | <a href="https://gitlab.openrsc.com/open-rsc/Single-Player/blob/master/MacOS%20Getting%20Started%20Guide.txt">MacOS Getting Started Guide</a> | <a href="https://gitlab.openrsc.com/open-rsc/Single-Player/blob/master/Raspberry%20Pi%20Getting%20Started%20Guide%20.md">Raspberry Pi Getting Started Guide</a>
+<a href="https://gitlab.openrsc.com/open-rsc/Single-Player/blob/master/Windows%20Getting%20Started%20Guide.md">Windows Getting Started Guide</a> | <a href="https://gitlab.openrsc.com/open-rsc/Single-Player/blob/master/MacOS%20Getting%20Started%20Guide.md">MacOS Getting Started Guide</a> | <a href="https://gitlab.openrsc.com/open-rsc/Single-Player/blob/master/Raspberry%20Pi%20Getting%20Started%20Guide%20.md">Raspberry Pi Getting Started Guide</a>

 Feel free to join our Discord if you need help: <a href="https://discord.gg/KGvudZ9">https://discord.gg/KGvudZ9</a>